-6 killed, nearly 20 injured in stampede-like situation Bengal during Janmashtami
+6 killed, nearly 20 injured in stampede-like situation in Bengal during Janmashtami

 Kolkata, Aug 23: Amid the festival of Janmashtami a mishap in Kachua, North 24 Paraganas of West Bengal dismayed everything.
 At least six persons were killed and over twenty injured in a stampede-like situation near a temple here on Friday, Chief Minister Mamata Banerjee announced compensation of Rs five lakh to family members of those killed in the stampede-like situation near Kachua Loknath temple.